Urgesellschaft: Theoretical assumptions

-A society is formed by different sized social groups acting together.
-At different times in the history, as well as in different climates and ecozones, human societies were quite different.
+A society is formed by different-sized social groups acting together.
+At different times in history, as well as in different climates and ecozones, human societies were quite different.

 The gradual dispersal of early human groups (estimated at 1 to 10 kilometers per year) initially placed few demands on them and their generational succession-they did not perceive any changes, especially in equatorial regions.
 However, drastic environmental changes such as ice and warm periods, to which the migrants were exposed in the target area, caused new forms of adaptation with corresponding social structures.
 Food gathering and weather protection as well as the use of fire were socially successful.
 However, a high social differentiation of primitive social forms of organization cannot be assumed.
 The first graspable societies as well as similar present groups appear relatively equal (egalitarian).

 The isolation of individual groups, e.g. during the glacial periods or in insular settlement areas, led to culturally different traditions as well as to phenotypic, also racial theoretical differentiations.
 The comparatively rare contacts were found by a pedestrian, overall stationary society in the nearest vicinity.
 Whether the exogamy (external marriage) indicates that people became aware of reproductive biology (procreation) is doubted; exogamy is sociologically seen rather as a proving safeguard of (re-)integration of diverging groupings (for example, in lineage or clan alliances with intermarriage).

 Some religious traditions also speak of a primal society, referring to the preforms of later religions spread across all hunter-gatherer groupings, derived from the social practices of their members.
 In written cultures, the distinction between shepherds and cultivators that persists to this day is evident, for example, in the biblical Story of Cain and Abel.
-Still in modern macrosociological theories there are sophisticated assumptions about common features of a primitive society, for instance in Thomas Hobbes, Jean-Jacques Rousseau or Friedrich Engels.
+Still, in modern macrosociological theories, there are sophisticated assumptions about common features of a primitive society, for instance in Thomas Hobbes, Jean-Jacques Rousseau and Friedrich Engels.

-Whether early humans lived dominion-free or anarchic or already formed consolidated leadership positions (chiefs) is in each case only a justifiable assumption.
-Also whether they organized themselves as social hordes, cultivated religious cults (with ancestor cult or totemism?) and culturally already knew narrators or familially already the Kernfamilie.
-Economically, this society is based on a occupation economy that varies depending on the geological time or vegetation zone. attributed: a life as a hunter, fisherman and gatherer (game-keeper).
+Whether early humans lived dominion-free or anarchic or already formed consolidated leadership positions (chiefs) is in each case only a justifiable assumption, the same going for whether they organized themselves as social hordes, cultivated religious cults (with ancestor cult or totemism?) and culturally already knew narrators or familially already the Kernfamilie.
+Economically, this society is based on an occupation economy, depending on the geological time or vegetation zone to dictate whether one takes the profession of hunter, fisherman, or gatherer.
 During the Ice Age, for example, their focus in Central Europe and North America was on hunting, while elsewhere gathering and fishing also became important, as in Central Europe after the migration of large animal fauna in the Middle Stone Age (compare Scandinavian middens).

-In Marxist theory on the social development of mankind, especially in historical materialism, primitive society is also called classless primitive communism because, just as in the "communism" that followed capitalism, there was no private property in means of production.
+In Marxist theory on the social development of mankind, especially in historical materialism, primitive society is also called classless primitive communism because, just as in the "communism" that followed capitalism, there was no private property in the means of production.